MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 ![Test-NetConnection output](media/active-directory-domain-join-troubleshooting-guidance/test-netconnection-output-389.png)

-It indicates the LDAP Port TCP 389 is open between the client and the DC.
+It indicates that the LDAP Port TCP 389 is open between the client and the DC.

 ### Error code 0x216d